MeepoLabs/meepo/weekly_tasks/week2.md

-# Week 2: Framework Support and Memory Systems (March 8-14, 2025)
+# Week 2: Framework Support and Memory Systems

 ## Overview
 Week 2 focuses on implementing support for major agent frameworks and creating a unified memory system interface.